-(See Section 3, Category 2, Question 1)

-- 4. Your key strategic challenges (i.e. educational, operational, human resource, financial, and community-related strategic challenges) - Nursing Education Challenge: Lander, with one of the oldest and most successful programs in South Carolina, has initiated a program designed to double its RN/BSN graduating class.
+- 3. Key strategic goals for the present and future years (this supports the organization's budget request) - (See Section III, Category 2, Question 1) - 4.
+Your key strategic challenges (i.e. educational, operational, human resource, financial, and community-related strategic challenges) - Nursing Education Challenge: Lander, with one of the oldest and most successful programs in South Carolina, has initiated a program designed to double its RN/BSN graduating class.
 In order to do this, Lander plans to increase the number of students graduating from its nursing programs. - Funding: Since South Carolina tax policy relies almost exclusively on sales tax revenue to fund most of the activities of state government, as discretionary consumer spending continues to be sluggish, another shortfall in anticipated revenues occurred.
-As a consequence, operating budgets for state agencies were cut again and Lander has had to increase tuition for the 2010-2011 academic year.
+As a consequence, operating budgets for state agencies were cut again and Lander has had to increase tuition for the 2011-2012 academic year.
 With many first generation students attending Lander University, many of their parents find it difficult to finance a college education for their child.
-Numerous students have to borrow money for their education and therefore graduate with a large amount of debt. - Mission-Critical Capital Needs (in priority order) - University (Multi-Purpose) Center: the University is in desperate need of a new Center to replace the existing Grier (Student) Center which was built in 1979.
-Lander has long out-grown this facility and is in need of a structure that will not only appeal to current and prospective students but provide common space for academic/classroom use and where the community, as well as our students, can congregate, meet and engage in living and learning together.
-The new Center will house the Montessori Education Program, several classrooms, Student Affairs, Career Services, Health Services, Student Activities, Student Counseling, Student Government, Campus Bookstore, Campus Post Office and the Campus Police Department.
+Numerous students have to borrow money for their education and therefore graduate with a large amount of debt. - Mission-Critical Capital Needs